uwescience/datasci_course_materials/assignment4/README.txt

 STEP2

 Start an AWS Cluster (see hw6-awsusage.html), start pig interactively, and cut and paste the content of example.pig.
+I prefer to do this line by line

 Note: The program may appear to hang with a 0% completion time... go check the job tracker.
 Scroll down.
 You should see a MapReduce job running with some non-zero progress.